compgen-io/cgpipe/README.md

 ## Output logs
 You can keep track of which files are scheduled to be created using an output log.
-Do use this, you can use the `#$ outfile filename` directive.
+Do use this, you'll need to set the `cgpipe.outlog` variable.
 If you set an outfile, then in addition to checking the local filesystem to see if a target already exists, this file will also be consulted.
 This file keeps track of outputs that will be made by a job.
 It will then check with the job runner to see if the job is still active.